-The problem solver will work to resolve the issue at the informal level.
-If the problem cannot be resolved at the informal level or if the problem solver does not respond within the allot ted time, the inmate may proceed to the formal grievance level.
-Only after the inmate has attempted informal resolution can he or she file a formal grievance on the Grievance Form.
+The problem solver has 3 days to resolve the issue at the informal level.
+If the problem cannot be resolved at the informal level or if the problem solver does not respond within the allotted time, the inmate may proceed to the formal grievance level.
+Only after the inmate has attempted informal resolution can he or she file a formal grievance in emergency situations.

-Formal Grievances
+Grievances

-To file a grievance, fill out the appropriate forms that can be found at the hall desk, count room or other locations within the unit.
-If an inmate is unable to read or write, another inmate or an officer can help fill out the forms.
+To file a formal grievance, fill out the appropriate forms that can be found at the hall desk, count room or other locations within the unit.
+If an inmate is unable to read or write, an officer or other staff can help fill out the forms.
 Place the finished forms in the grievance box or unit mailbox.
-Only three grievances a week are allowed unless an emergency exists.
+Only three formal grievances a week are allowed unless an emergency exists.
 Once the grievance has been answered at the unit level, the grievance can be appealed to the appropriate Deputy/Assistant Director.
 At that point, the inmate has exhausted his/her administrative remedies.
 The Director may intervene at his discretion.
 You cannot file a grievance on behalf of another inmate.